Batuffola/review_opinion-dynamics/README.md

 # review_opinion-dynamics
+Opinion dynamics are still often modeled using single contagion frameworks such as SIR models.
+However, it is well established that the relationship between exposure to a number of people holding a particular opinion and subsequent changes in an individual’s opinion is nonlinear.
+This relationship is frequently expressed using sigmoidal functions or hyperbolic tangent (tanh) functions.
+Numerous studies have demonstrated that a threshold number of individuals holding a certain opinion is necessary to induce a change in opinion.
+To address the complexities of real-world opinion dynamics, several approaches incorporating different assumptions have been developed to model complex contagion.
+These include:
+- **Threshold Models:** These models account for the necessity of a certain pro- portion of neighbors adopting an opinion before an individual changes their own opinion.
+- **Social Influence Models:** These include mechanisms of social reinforcement and initial beliefs, capturing the interplay between peer influence and individual predispositions.
+- **Dynamic Networks:** Networks that evolve over time, with edges forming and dissolving to reflect changing relationships and interactions.
+- **Attraction and Distraction Forces:** Models that simulate the forces between differing opinions, influencing the likelihood of opinion change.
+- **Echo Chambers and Hubs:** Network structures that highlight the role of tightly- knit groups (echo chambers) and highly connected individuals (hubs) in the spread of opinions.<br>

+This review aims to compare these diverse modeling approaches and integrate empirical data to enhance the understanding and predictive power of opinion dynamics models.
+Additionally, I intend to test out the assumptions underlying these models and explore their paradoxes, providing a critical examination of their applicability and limitations in capturing the intricacies of complex contagion in opinion dynamics.
+By merging theoretical models with empirical observations, we seek to develop a more comprehensive framework for understanding and predicting opinion spread.<br>

+I developed a flexible agent-based model in Python, enabling the simulation of user interactions on social graphs under varied assumptions drawn from existing opinion dynamics frameworks.
+The model made it possible to compare key social mechanisms—such as social influence, attraction/repulsion to differing opinions, and thresholds for contagion—within a unified framework.
+I tested these models on different network types involving large-scale and adaptive network structures, and visualized opinion clustering to quantitatively assess polarization.

 ## implementing the model with the update function: --- done <br>

 $𝑥_𝑖(t+1) = 𝑥_𝑖 + \dfrac{𝛽_𝑖}{∑_{𝑗≠𝑖} 𝑤_{𝑖𝑗}}  ∑_{𝑗≠𝑖} 𝑤_{𝑖𝑗}   𝑥_{𝑖𝑗} ∙ tanh⁡(−𝛼_𝑖 (|𝑥_{𝑖𝑗} | − 𝜌_𝑖))$<br>

 𝑥_𝑖 (𝑡),𝑥_𝑗 (𝑡) ∈ [0,1] --> Opinions of individuum 𝑥_𝑖 and its neighbors<br>